alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 }
 ```

-If the player didn't manage to guess the word correctly, and they still have guesses available, we just move them to the next line and continue.
+If the player didn't manage to guess the word correctly and they still have guesses available, we just move them to the next line and continue playing.

 ```typescript
 // No success, next line